chettrick/stm32cubef4/Projects/STM32469I_EVAL/Examples/FLASH/FLASH_EraseProgram/readme.txt

   ******************************************************************************
   @endverbatim

 @par Example Description

-This example guides you through the different configuration steps by mean of HAL API how to erase and program the STM32F4xx internal FLASH memory mounted on STM32469I-EVAL.
+This example describes how to configure and use the FLASH HAL API to erase and program the internal FLASH memory.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.